FlamingSpork/phonectf/solve_writeup.md

-## "25¢, Please"
+## "25¢, Please" [Medium]
 ### Clue
 Oh no!
 Your telephone line has turned into a payphone!
+Insert your coins and dial a number.
 +1 (585) 358-0101 or s@140.238.152.111, extension #2

 ### How/why it works